-You can add a simple layer of security to your Windows PC by turning a USB flash drive into a physical key.
-Using a free tool called USB Raptor, your computer locks automatically when the USB drive is removed and unlocks when it’s plugged back in.
+For example, adding a simple layer of security to your Windows PC is made easy with a USB flash drive as a physical key.
+Use a free tool called USB Raptor, and your computer will lock automatically when the USB drive is removed and unlock when it’s plugged back in.

 How it works

-USB Raptor stores a tiny encrypted file on your flash drive and checks for it in the background.
-If the drive is unplugged, the system locks instantly.
+USB Raptor stores a tiny encrypted file on a flash drive and checks for it in the background.
+The system locks instantly when the drive is unplugged.
 Plug it back in, and access is restored.

-The app works with most USB drives, even those already holding files.
-It’s free, open source, and runs on Windows, including older versions like Windows 7.
+The app works with most USB drives, even those that already contain files.
+The good news is that it’s free, open source, and runs on Windows, including older versions like Windows 7.

 Quick setup